The Wonder Years: Final episode and epilogue

 Once upon a time, there was a girl I knew who lived across the street.
 Brown hair.
 Brown eyes.
 When she smiled, I smiled.
 When she cried, I cried.
 Every single thing that ever happened to me that mattered, in some way, had to do with her.
 That day, Winnie and I promised each other that, no matter what, we would always be together.
 It was a promise full of passion, truth, and wisdom.
 It was the kind of promise that can only come from the hearts of the very young.

 They soon find their way back to their hometown and arrive hand-in-hand to a Fourth of July parade.
 During this parade, the adult Kevin (Daniel Stern) describes the fate of the show's main characters.
 Kevin makes up with Jack, graduates from high school in 1974, and leaves for college, later becoming a writer.
 Paul studies law at Harvard.
-Karen, Kevin's sister, gives birth to a son in September 1973.
+Karen, Kevin's sister, has a baby in September 1973.
 Norma becomes a businesswoman and corporate board chairwoman.
 Jack dies in 1975 and Wayne takes over Jack's furniture business.
 Winnie studies art history in Paris while Kevin stays in the United States.
 Winnie and Kevin end up writing to each other once a week for the next eight years.
 When Winnie returns to the United States in 1982, Kevin meets her at the airport, with his wife and eight-month-old son.

 The final sounds, voice-over narration, and dialogue of the episode and series is that of Kevin as an adult, with children heard in the background:

 Growing up happens in a heartbeat.
 One day you're in diapers, the next day you're gone.
 But the memories of childhood stay with you for the long haul.
 I remember a place, a town, a house like a lot of houses.
 A yard like a lot of other yards.
 On a street like a lot of other streets.
 And the thing is, after all these years, I still look back ... with wonder.

-A little boy (Stern's real life son, Henry Stern) can be heard asking "Hey, Dad, want to play catch?" during a break in the final narration.
+A little boy—Stern's real life son, Henry—can be heard asking "Hey, Dad, want to play catch?" during a break in the final narration.
 Kevin responds, "I'll be right there."

 In 2011, the finale was ranked number 11 on the TV Guide Network special, TV's Most Unforgettable Finales.